Updated on May 8, 2026

-Ear hair can be managed in minutes with modern laser treatment, giving tidy edges and longer gaps between regrowth.
-If trimming every week is turning into a chore, a short course of laser offers a clean, discreet alternative that actually lasts.
+Ear hair can be sorted in minutes with modern laser treatment, leaving neater edges and much longer gaps between regrowth.
+If trimming every week is starting to feel tedious, a short laser course gives you a cleaner, more discreet option that lasts far longer.

 What counts as ear hair, and what is treated

-- Treatable zones: the outer ear only, such as the helix, anti helix, tragus, lobule, and the rim just outside the canal.
-Clinics work on visible hairs that sit on the surface.
+- Treatable zones: the outer ear only, including the helix, anti helix, tragus, lobule, and the rim just outside the canal.
+Clinics treat visible hairs sitting on the surface.

 - Not treated: inside the ear canal or on the eardrum.
-That area is off limits for safety.
+That area stays off limits for safety.

-- Protection and control: goggles for the client and practitioner are mandatory, and many clinics place a soft barrier at the canal entrance for clarity and comfort.
+- Protection and control: goggles for both client and practitioner are essential, and many clinics use a soft barrier at the canal entrance for extra clarity and comfort.

 - Regulation in England: a licensing scheme for non surgical cosmetic procedures is being introduced, per GOV.UK.
 If you are opening a service, our Laser Protection Advisor support can help with compliance.